Thurible: Byzantine Rite

-When censing, the priest or deacon holds the censer below the conical plate with only one hand (the right hand) allowing it to swing freely.
-He will make the Sign of the Cross with the censer by making two vertical swings and a third horizontal swing (the three swings together symbolizing the Holy Trinity).
+When censing, the priest or deacon holds the censer below the conical plate with only the right hand, allowing it to swing freely.
+He makes the Sign of the Cross with the censer by making two vertical swings and a third horizontal swing (the three swings together symbolizing the Holy Trinity).

-When the temple (church building) is censed, the priest or deacon will move in a sunwise (clockwise) direction, moving to his right as he censes in order the Holy Table (altar), sanctuary, Iconostasis, walls of the temple, clergy and faithful.
+When the temple (church building) is censed, the deacon or priest proceeds in a clockwise direction, moving to his right as he censes in order the Holy Table (altar), sanctuary, Iconostasis, walls of the temple, clergy and faithful.
 There are two types of censing: a Greater Censing (which encompasses the entire temple and all of the people therein), and a Lesser Censing (which, depending upon the liturgical context, consists of censing only a portion of the temple and the people).

-During some censings, especially the Greater Censing, the clergyman who is performing the censing will often carry a candle in his left hand.
-During Bright Week (the week which begins on Easter Sunday) the priest and the deacon will carry special Paschal candles at every censing, even the Lesser Censing.
-While carrying the Paschal candles, the priest or deacon will greet the members of the congregation with the Paschal greeting while censing them.
+During some censings, especially the Greater Censing, the clergyman who is performing the censing often carries a candle in his left hand.
+During Bright Week (the week which begins on Easter Sunday) the priest and the deacon carries special Paschal candles at every censing, even the Lesser Censing.
+While carrying the Paschal candles, the priest or deacon greets the members of the congregation with the Paschal greeting while censing them.
 Simple tapers are carried while censing during funerals and memorial services.

 During the Eastern Roman Empire (Byzantine Empire) the emperor used to be permitted to offer incense on the Feast of the Nativity (no doubt as a memorial of the gifts of the Magi), but was permitted to perform no other priestly function.

 If no priest is available, incense may be offered by a reader or senior layman, but with a hand censer which has no chains on it, but rather a handle (it often has bells as well, suspended from the handle or around the rim).
 The hand censer is also used in some monasteries even when a priest is present for certain censings which are done by a monastic other than a vested priest or deacon.

 During Holy Week it is customary in some places for even the priest and deacon to use the hand censer for all of the censings, as a sign of humility and mourning at the Passion of Christ.

-The faithful will often burn incense, using a hand censer, in the home during Morning and Evening Prayers, and it is not unusual for the head of the household to bless the Holy Icons and all of the members of the household with a hand censer.
+The faithful often burn incense, using a hand censer, in the home during Morning and Evening Prayers, and it is not unusual for the head of the household to bless the Holy Icons and all of the members of the household with a hand censer.